I am an HCI researcher and I study games.

-I study how people play games to understand how technology can better fit in the fabric of everyday life.
 I employ qualitative methods to produce a naturalistic and nuanced understanding of play and technology.
 I also program software, translating my insights into design artifacts as a concrete way to deepen my understanding and to communicate my findings.
-I concentrate on playfulness as a human activity of great interest because it focuses my attention on a rich aspect of life that intersects all spheres.

-I completed my Ph.D. on Information Science at the University of Washington.
+I've completed my Ph.D. on Information Science at the University of Washington.
 My undergraduate degrees are in Computer Science and Art Practice at the University of California, Berkeley.
-In the past, I have had the privilege of doing research at Microsoft Research, Nokia Research, and PARC.
+In the past, I have had the privilege of doing research as an intern at Microsoft Research, Nokia Research, and PARC.

 and can be reached at